czwen/GhostSKB/README.md

 ## Features

 1. Automatically change inputmethod by Application.
-2. Remember App`s last used input method with expired time(20s)
+2. Remember App`s last used input method with expired time(Users can customize it).

 # Install